 How to Track Estradiol Gel: A Complete Guide

 Estradiol gel is a popular HRT option.
-Learn what to track for best results—application timing, symptom changes, and patterns to share with your provider.
+Learn what to track for best results—application timing, symptom changes, and patterns to share with your physician.

 How to Track Estradiol Gel: A Complete Guide